-Your proof of vaccination is your vaccine receipt or enhanced vaccine certificate with a QR code, sometimes called a vaccine passport or vaccine record.
+Your proof of vaccination is your enhanced vaccine certificate with an official QR code, sometimes called a vaccine record.
+Your enhanced vaccine certificate is the most secure and convenient way to store and show your proof of vaccination status.

 You are considered fully vaccinated if you have received: